stevenfvg/dev-setup/README.md

 Development Environment Setup on Windows **(only for Windows 11)**.

-This repository contains the following explanatory syllabus to prepare the development environment with the following tools:
+This repository contains the following explanatory syllabus to prepare and configure the Windows 11 operating system in a development environment with WSL, follow the instructions to configure.

 - [Setup Windows Terminal with Oh My Post and Terminal Icons](#setup-windows-terminal-with-oh-my-post-and-terminal-icons)
     1. [Install winget](#install-winget)